Sewing Machine Fun is reader supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 This easy embroidery machine tutorial will teach you how to embroider a blanket.
 Specifically, I’ll be putting a name on a baby blanket and showing you how I did it!
 I love how this personalized baby blanket will dress up my daughter’s nursery.

-Go ahead and gather all the machine embroidery supplies you’ll need for this project first.
-Here they are:
+Go ahead and gather all the machine embroidery supplies you’ll need for this project first!
+Here’s what I used:

 - Nice, soft blanket of good quality

-- Medium-weight cutaway stabilizer or medium-weight tearaway stabilizer (see below for how to choose which one for your project)
+- Medium-weight cutaway stabilizer or medium-weight tearaway stabilizer (see below for how to choose the best for your project)

-- Embroidery thread and bobbin thread (I used white embroidery thread and pre-wound white bobbins)
+- Embroidery thread and bobbin thread (I used white polyester embroidery thread and pre-wound white bobbins)

 I am including a lot of pictures and options for how to customize this tutorial for your own blanket.
 If anything needs clarification, please let me know!
 Also, if you’re a complete beginner to embroidery, check out my machine embroidery for beginners tutorial if you need extra help.

 For this project, my 4″x4″ embroidery machine couldn’t fit all the letters I wanted to put on the blanket in one hoop, so I had to split things.
 Hence, why you may see several marks in some pictures on my blanket in this tutorial.

 You’ll now have to decide if you’ll be able to hoop your blanket or if you’ll need to float.

-If the layers don’t fit, hoop the stabilizer first, and then spray with temporary adhesive spray.
-Then, position the blanket and water-soluble topping outside of the hoop.
+For floating fabric, hoop the stabilizer first, and then spray with temporary adhesive spray.
+Position the blanket and water-soluble topping outside of the hoop.
 Use pins to securely attach the topping and blanket to the hooped stabilizer.
 Test to make sure there won’t be much movement before starting to stitch.
 You can also consider a basting box or other methods of attachment if you’re not a fan of adhesive spray.
 Read some tips on how to float fabric if you need help!

 Now, load your design onto your machine.
 While I used embroidery software to create a cursive name and then split the design, if your machine comes with built-in letters, you can use those, too, if you’re adding a name to a baby blanket.
 I wanted bigger letters than the max font size on my Brother SE625, so that’s why I went for a custom, imported design.
-If you have a Brother machine and need more help using built-in fonts, please let me know.

 Cleaning Up the Design

-Next, if using cutaway, cut the stabilizer off the back leaving a small margin around the design.
-Or, tear it away if you used tearaway like me.
+If using cutaway, cut the stabilizer off the back leaving a small margin around the design.
+Or, tear away the stabilizer if you used tearaway like me.
 Don’t be too rough with it as hard tugging may disrupt some of the stitches.

 Trim any jump stitches if needed.
 (My machine, a budget embroidery machine, doesn’t trim them automatically.
 Sigh.)

 Then, tear the water-soluble topping off the top of your blanket.
 Any topping that doesn’t tear off will be washed away with water.
-I also dipped my blanket in water to remove the marker stains from the front.
+I also dipped my blanket in water to remove the blue marks from the front.